-The term aplastic anemia is used to refer to anemia that occurs when production of all types of blood cells is suppressed.
+The term aplastic anemia is used to refer to anemia that occurs when production of most or all types of blood cells is suppressed.
 If production of only red blood cells is suppressed, the disorder is called pure red blood cell aplasia.

 Other causes include

 Blood tests are done in people who have symptoms of anemia.
 When blood tests show that all blood cell numbers are reduced, a bone marrow examination is done.

 Aplastic anemia is diagnosed when microscopic examination of a sample of bone marrow Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more (bone marrow biopsy) reveals a sharp decrease in bone marrow cells.

 Treatment of Aplastic Anemia